gwilken/ariadne-io/README.md

 ## Sensors

-The sensors are built around the ESP8266 module.
-Code for the sensors is available in this repo.
+The sensors are built around the ESP8266 module, a low cost microcontroller with wifi and a full tcp/ip stack.
+Programming was done via the Arduino IDE.
+Each sensor transmits JSON data to the local hub via wifi.
+The code for each sensor is available in this repo.

 ![sensor-family](/public/images/ariadne-sensor-fam.jpeg)